 We love the cameras on the 6T.
 Shots are clear, sharp and beautifully rendered, and even the camera software is easy to use.
 For pros and amateurs alike this camera set should be a dream.

 There are tons of extra features on the OnePlus 6T and we can’t list them all.
 But there are a few important things that you should know.
 Firstly, that fingerprint sensor is now under the screen.
 That’s right.
 You just press your finger to the actual screen, meaning no screen space is wasted to fit a sensor in.

-Second, you’re getting plenty of battery power.
+Second, you’re getting plenty of battery power and the 6T scored highly in our battery life smartphone test for 2019.
 The 6T gets a large 3700 mAh battery on board that should be more than enough to give you a full day of use.
 You don’t get wireless charging here, but you do get quick charge tech so you can get a boost of power in a short amount of time.

 Another thing that the 6T does not have is a headphone jack.
 You will find a USB-C to headphone converter in your box, but there’s no plugging your cans directly into the phone itself, something that could be a deal breaker for some.